Previous: Installing Madrigal Up: Madrigal admin guide Next: Madrigal data model

 Some configuration of apache is required to run a Django application like Madrigal.
 If you are running a webserver other than apache, please consult the Django documentation for your particular webserver.
 We will configure apache to run Madrigal in mod_wsgi daemon mode for improved performance.

 The first step is to make sure mod_wsgi is installed as part of your apache webserver.
-If not, see mod_wsgi installation directions.
+The easiest method is to install mod_wsgi in your Madrigal Conda environment conda install mod_wsgi.
 Once installed, add the line

 LoadModule wsgi_module modules/mod_wsgi.so